TonyPaws/minute-string-generator/README.md

 - **Current Time Display**: Displays the current time and updates every minute.
 - **Responsive Design**: Simple and clean UI that works well on different screen sizes.

+## Project Status

+**Note:** This application is currently a proof of concept.
+The mapping function used to generate sentences from timestamps and vice versa may change in future updates.
+This could affect the reproducibility of results over different versions.

 ## Usage

 ### Generate Unique String